 Take note that you can only unwind a contract if the goods or digital content have not been fully consumed, the service has not been fully performed, the lease has not expired or the right has not been fully exercised.
 Even if you can only return some of the goods that have not been used or if you halt the service before it has been completed, you will still have the right to unwind the contract.
 However, if you accept a discount (see the 'Right to a discount' section) for the same contract and because of the same misleading action or aggressive commercial practice, you lose the right to unwind it.

 The Regulations only require you to give the trader a clear indication of your intention to unwind the contract, but it is usually best to inform the trader in writing of your intentions.

 At this point the contract is ended and the trader must refund your money.
 If you transferred anything else as part of the contract (a car in part-exchange for another car, for example) you are entitled to have it returned to you or, if this is not possible, you are entitled to be given its market price.
 You must make any goods you receive available for collection by the trader.

 If you entered a continuous or regular contract for goods, a service, the supply of digital content or any other product and you have used them for more than a month, your refund can be reduced to take account of the use you have had, unless the trader's behaviour was so bad or the impact on you was so great that it warrants a full refund.
-A court will set the level of refund if your claim for redress is successful.
+A court will decide the amount of refund if your claim for redress is successful.

 If you sell goods to a trader (under a so-called consumer-to-business contract) and then notify the trader of your intention to unwind it, you are entitled to have your goods returned (or their market price) and you must reimburse the trader with any payment that you received.